 Preparing fermented food at home is fun and economical.
 However, at times probiotic supplements are simple and practical.
-As for instance when there is little time to prepare fermented food, when travelling, and also in case of inflammation or indigestion.
-In any case, probiotic bacteria increase the effect of a healthy diet.

 Potent bacteria strains

-|L.acidophilus DDS-1||Very powerful properties.
-Sturdy-acid and bile resistant.
-Easily adapt to human body and colonizes the gut.
-Strong effect on digestive and immune systems.
-Help resolve bloating, repairs intestine.|
+|L.acidophilus DDS-1||Potent, sturdy, acid and bile resistant.
+Adapts easily and colonizes the gut.
+Powerful effect on digestive system; alleviates bloating, repairs intestine.|

-|L.acidophilus||The most commonly used probiotic bacteria.
-Create lactic acid and hydrogen peroxide that keeps unwanted microorganisms out of the gut.
-Used to combat effects of antibiotics, treat constipation, diarrhoea, IBS, Crohn’s and many other inflammatory conditions.
+|L.acidophilus||Most commonly used probiotic bacteria.
+Creates lactic acid and hydrogen peroxide that controls unwanted microorganisms.
+Used to milden effects of antibiotics, alleviate constipation, diarrhea, IBS, and inflammatory conditions.
 Can reduce cholesterol levels.
-Studies have shown that those taking L. acidophilus experienced significant relief from their gastrointestinal discomfort.|
+Studies show that L. acidophilus reliefs gastrointestinal discomfort.|

-|L.gasseri||Has the ability to break down oxalate, a substance that can cause many problems in the body including kidney stones.
-Found in different parts of the body where it produces hydrogen peroxide, a strong antioxidant that helps keep cells healthy.|
+|L.gasseri||Able to break down oxalate that causes kidney stones.
+Resides in different parts of the body where it produces hydrogen peroxide, a strong antioxidant that keeps cells healthy.|

-|L.paracasei||Used to treat diarrhoea in infants, pollen allergies and patients with chronic fatigue syndrome.|
+|L.paracasei||Used to treat diarrhea in infants, pollen allergies, and patients with chronic fatigue syndrome.|

-|L.plantarum||Also found in fermented foods as kimchi, sauerkraut and fermented vegetables.
-L. plantarum creates a barrier in your colon to keep bad bacteria from penetrating the lining and entering the blood stream.
-It produces the very potent antioxidant hydrogen peroxide which is a powerful weapon in the body against bad bacteria and disease.|
+|L.plantarum||Found in fermented foods as kimchi, sauerkraut, and fermented vegetables.
+It creates a barrier in the colon that keeps harmful microorganisms from penetrating the lining and entering the blood stream.
+Producer of hydrogen peroxide, a powerful antibacterial substance.|

 |L.salivarus||Promotes oral and intestinal health by suppressing harmful bacteria.
-Very powerful and can deal with a wider spectrum of harmful organisms in the gastrointestinal tract.
-It also alleviates symptoms of flatulence from IBS.|
+Able to deal with wide spectrum of harmful organisms in the gut.
+Used to alleviate flatulence from IBS.|

-|B.breve||Symptoms as diarrhoea, allergies, gas, and IBS are often linked to a shortage of the B breve bacteria.
-Ferments sugars and thereby produces lactic acid and acetic acid, both is which has a number of health benefits.
-Able to break down many foods and plant fibres that are considered non-digestible.|
+|B.breve||Shortage of this bacterium is associated with diarrhea, gas, and IBS.
+Ferments sugars and produces lactic acid, acetic acid, both with a number of health benefits.
+Able to break down fibers considered non-digestible.|

-|B.bifidum||Aids in the synthesis of B-complex vitamins and the important vitamin K2.
-It is effective in the treatment of diarrhoea, also if caused by antibiotics.|
+|B.bifidum||Aids in the synthesis of B-complex vitamins and vitamin K2.
+Effective for diarrhea caused by antibiotics.|

-|B.infantis||Produces vitamins as thiamine, nicotinic acid, B12, biotin, and folic acid.
-Involved in reducing symptoms of gastrointestinal disorders, diarrhoea, flatulence, bloating, cramping and constipation.
-Helps combat Irritable Bowel Syndrome (IBS), improves digestion and the body’s ability to digest and assimilate nutrients.
+|B.infantis||Produces thiamine, nicotinic acid, B12, biotin, and folic acid.
+Involved in reducing symptoms of gastrointestinal disorders, diarrhea, flatulence, bloating, cramping and constipation.
+Promotes digestion assimilation of nutrients.|

-|B.lactis||Assists in decreasing the amount of Helicobacter pylori in the stomach.
-H. pylori can cause infections appearing as gastritis, abdominal pain, nausea, bloating and other symptoms.
-Also in the front line in the immune system.|
+|B.lactis||Assists in decreasing Helicobacter pylori in the gut, thereby reducing gastritis, abdominal pain, nausea, and bloating.
+Active in the front line of immune system.|

-|B.longum||Breaks down carbohydrates, fights free radicals and reduces the effects of seasonal allergens.
-Interestingly, it has the amazing ability to regulate mood and relieve anxiety by transmitting signals to the brain.|
+|B.longum||Breaks down carbs, fights free radicals.
+Has the amazing ability to regulate mood and relieve anxiety by transmitting signals to the brain.|